V4Fire/Client/src/components/base/b-router/README.md

 ##### External redirect

-Usually, we should provide a route name within the `redirect` property, but we may pass the whole route URL — in that case, the redirect will work as "external", i.e., the browser switches to this URL by using `location.href`.
+Usually we have to specify the name of the route in the `redirect` property, but we can pass the URL of the entire route - in this case, the redirect will work as "external", i.e. the browser switches to this URL using `location. href`.

 ```js
 export default {